elgindykareem/Kareem-Portfolio/README.md

 I have a special interest in *time series analysis* and *classification* for data from the media industry.

 As a data scientist, I keep my analysis thorough and communicable, always regarding the stakeholder first.
-Understanding **who is reading the results** greatly speeds up workflow and analyzing what's important.
-Communicating visually, either via presentations or dashboards is something I value greatly and have no issue in working with UI/UX tools to get the greatest product possible for business stakeholders.
+Understanding **who's reading the results** greatly speeds up workflow and analyzing what's important.
+I value efficient communication of data, using visual tools and dashboards, we can easily tell stakeholders what they need to know.
+UI and UX design is something I've studied in the past and enjoy incorporating into data science.

 # [Project 1: Spotify Charts Analysis](https://github.com/elgindykareem/spotifychartsanalysis)